Coder787-source/OmniChess/README.md

 1. Download the **ARM64** Stockfish binary and rename it to `stockfish-windows-arm64.exe`.
 2. Place it in the same folder as `OmniChess-Windows-ARM.py`.
-3. Install requirements: `pip install pygame python-chess`.
+3. Install: `pip install pygame python-chess`.
 4. Run: `python OmniChess-Windows-ARM.py`.

----

-### 🐧 Linux x86-64 (Manual)

-1. Install Symbola font: `sudo apt install fonts-symbola`.
-2. Download the **Linux x86-64** Stockfish binary and rename it to `stockfish-linux-x86_64`.
-3. Make it executable: `chmod +x stockfish-linux-x86_64`.
-4. Install requirements: `pip3 install pygame python-chess --break-system-packages`.
-5. Run: `python3 OmniChess-Linux-x86_64.py`.

 ---